Monitoring and Evaluation

 Why monitor and evaluate your activities?

-There are two good reasons why you might want to make your monitoring and evaluation more structured.
-The first, and most important, reason is that it helps you judge how effective your efforts are and what you could do to make them more effective.
-The second reason, and the one which prompts most groups to look at monitoring seriously, is that people who give out funds increasingly expect it.
+There are two good reasons why you might want to monitor and evaluate your group’s work.
+The first, and most important, reason is that it helps you judge how well your group’s activities are working, if they are achieving what you would like them to achieve, and what you could do to make them better.

-All of these are useful but only if the monitoring doesn’t take so much time that you can’t get on with your other work.
-This is why the first step in any monitoring and evaluation should be planning it.
+Both of these are useful but only if the monitoring doesn’t take so much time that you can’t get on with your other work!
+This is why the first step in any monitoring and evaluation should be to plan it carefully.

 Planning your monitoring and evaluation

-- Involve several people in deciding what you are going to do, and working out how you are going to do it.
+- Involve several people in deciding what you are going to do.
 The aim is to provide useful information to your group, not to build up reams of paperwork.
-You will only design something useful if you have ideas from a number of people.
-Also, you are going to be reliant on people to collect the information, and this will only happen effectively if they understand why they are doing it.
+You are more likely to design something useful if you have ideas from a number of people.
+You are also going to be reliant on lots of people in your group to collect the information, and this will happen more effectively if everyone understands why they are doing it.

 - Keep it as simple as possible.
 You don’t want to take on too much, especially if you are only just starting to monitor your work.
 You can always get more detailed later, if you need to.